Kind·ness:

 Introducing disability to your child

-- Disability is not scary.
-It is not contagious.
-Some people are born with it and some people become disabled during their life.
+- Some people are born with disabilities and some people become disabled during their lifetime.

 It is important to educate your children about differences and to encourage relationships with children of all different abilities.